west-code-development/West/Doc/manual.rst

    * - **Default**
      - 1.0
    * - **Description**
-     - Max radius (in a.u.) for the spherical average plot.
+     - Max radius (in a.u.) for the spherical average plot or localization factor in a sphere.

 .. data:: westpp_epsinfty